transitorykris/kbgp/README.md

 # kbgp

 A silly exploration of BGP in Go.
-My plan is to follow the RFC closely, but split away from it as necessary to write idiomatic Go.
+My plan is to follow RFC 4271 closely, but split away from it as necessary to write idiomatic Go.

+Note: This code is incomplete and not intended for production.

 Comments will be liberally taken from the RFCs.